 As a result, puppies will suffer and/or die due to infections, abscesses, bleeding, neurological damage and cancer caused by the implants.
 Meanwhile, the conditions in which the dogs and puppies live will remain the same.

 “There have been concerns about the implanted chip causing problems; various Internet ‘urban legends’ have tried to link microchips and a rare form of cancer.
 To date, we are not aware of any scientific data confirming this.
 In our opinion, the risk is negligible to nonexistent.”
 Dr. Ellen Friedman DVM: Newburgh Veterinary Hospital; Newburgh, NY.

 Real-life evidence shows that microchip implants are an unreliable and potentially dangerous form of identification.
 In spite of the risks, microchip companies and advocates of microchipping continue to mislead pet owners by saying that microchips are reliable and safe.
 In addition, mandatory animal microchipping legislation continues to be enacted around the world.

 It is important, therefore, that pet owners educate themselves regarding problems associated with microchips, and share the information with other pet owners, veterinarians, animal shelters and those involved in microchipping policies.
 Pet owners should also become involved in the process of reporting adverse microchip reactions, otherwise adverse consequences of microchipping will continue to be grossly under-reported.

 It is important that pet owners work together to reverse mandatory microchipping legislation and prevent further microchipping legislation from being enacted.

 © 2011 Dogs Naturally Magazine.
-This article may not be reproduced or reprinted in whole or in part without prior written consent of Intuition Publishing.
+This article may not be reproduced or reprinted in whole or in part without prior written consent.

 Like this article?
 Subscribe to Dogs Naturally now and get more great articles on vaccination, holistic health care, natural nutrition and more!